Song of the summer the year you graduated from high school

 - #3: “Crazy” by Gnarls Barkley

 This Grammy-nominated duet was warmly received by critics.
-It beat out two fierce competitors to make song of the summer; “Hips Don't Lie” and “Crazy” also still find frequent airplay a decade and a half later.
+It beat out two fierce competitors to make it the song of the summer of 2006: “Hips Don’t Lie” and “Crazy,” both of which still find frequent airplay a decade and a half later.

 - #1: “Umbrella” by Rihanna feat.
 Jay-Z